pfroysdon/reading_rack/README.md

 - [Mathematical Reasoning - Sundstrom](https://a.co/d/2OIg84X) This is the textbook I used when I took an undergraduate math proofs course.
 This is a great introduction.
 - [div grad culr and all that - Schey](https://a.co/d/hsvxuvY)  I used this book while studying for aerospace engineering graduate school entrance exams.
 This was a great review and highly recommended.
 - [Mathematical Methods in the Physical Sciences - Boas](https://a.co/d/erH78Mg)  This is another book I used while studying for aerospace engineering graduate school entrance exams.
 This was a great review and highly recommended.
+- [Proofs from THE BOOK](https://a.co/d/1KX3nYH) Mathematician Erdos, though a atheist, believed that if God had a book of the purest of math proofs, they would be assembled into "the Book".
+The highest compliment he could pay to a colleague’s work was to say, "That’s straight from The Book."
+This book is an ensemble of proofs that many mathematicians believe might be worthy of "the Book."
+01/23
+- [A History of Mathematical Notations](https://a.co/d/hU3zuGO) this is a complete history of mathematical notation written by Professor Florian Cajori in 1923.
+This is a fantastic book that I have only read chapters of.
+Originally published as 2 volumes, to present day (100 years later), it is still the most comprehensive treatment of the origins of mathematical notation.
+01/23

 Dover books: these are re-prints of great books that I read during my PhD studies.
 - [Linear Algebra - Shilov](https://a.co/d/3Sg3leS)